Project 23900 amphibious assault ship: History

 Initially, the "Priboy" and "Lavina" helicopter carrier designs were first revealed in June 2015 during the "ARMY-2015" military-technical forum, as a replacement for the two undelivered Mistral-class vessels ordered by Russia in 2011 under a $1.3 billion contract.
-However, due to the Western sanctions against Russia, the French refused to proceed with the delivery and the deal was suspended in 2015.
+However, due to the international sanctions against Russia, the French refused to proceed with the delivery and the deal was suspended in 2015.
 France subsequently returned to Russia the deposit paid for the construction of the two vessels.
 Both vessels were later sold to the Egyptian Navy.

-On 25 May 2017, Russian Deputy Defence Minister Yury Borisov stated that the construction cycle of new Russian helicopter carrier would last at least four years and the first such ship will be completed by 2022.
+On 25 May 2017, Russian Deputy Defence Minister Yury Borisov stated that the construction cycle of new Russian helicopter carrier would last at least four years and the first ship was projected to be completed by 2022.

 In June 2017, Vice President of the United Shipbuilding Corporation Igor Ponomarev said the "Priboy" helicopter carriers were implemented in Russia's New State Armament Programme for 2018–2025 and that the construction of the ships could be carried either by Severnaya Verf, Baltic Shipyard or Sevmash.

-In July 2017, a member of the Russia's State Duma Dmitry Belik announced, the lead ship of the class will be named Sevastopol, after the city of Sevastopol.
+In July 2017, a member of the Russia's State Duma Dmitry Belik announced, the lead ship of the class would be named Sevastopol, after the city of Sevastopol.
 The cost for the ship is to be about RUB40 billion ($675 million), and its construction would begin after approval of the New State Armament Programme for 2018-2025.

-On 11 September 2019, it was reported that the first and second vessel of the class will be laid down in May 2020 at Zaliv Shipyard, Crimea.
+On 11 September 2019, it was reported that the first and second vessel of the class would be laid down in May 2020 at Zaliv Shipyard, Crimea.

-On 22 May 2020, according to a TASS news agency report, the Russian Defence Ministry had signed a RUB100 billion deal for the construction of two universal landing ships, the construction of which will take place at the Zaliv Shipyard in Crimea.
-The two vessels should be delivered to the Russian Navy in 2026 and 2027, respectively.
+On 22 May 2020, according to a TASS news agency report, the Russian Defence Ministry had signed a RUB100 billion deal for the construction of two universal landing ships, with construction to take place at the Zaliv Shipyard in Crimea.
+As of 2020, the two vessels had been projected to be delivered to the Russian Navy in 2026 and 2027, respectively.

-On 20 July 2020, during the laying down ceremony, the names of the first two ships were officially revealed.
+On 20 July 2020, during the keel laying ceremony, the names of the first two ships were officially revealed.
 The ships were named Ivan Rogov and Mitrofan Moskalenko, the same as two already decommissioned Ivan Rogov-class vessels.

-On 28 February 2021, it was reported that the shipbuilders had begun to build the hulls of two future amphibious assault ships.
-It was also reported that construction was going on schedule, that the displacement of each of them will be 40,000 tons, and that the ships will be able to carry up to four Sukhoi S-70 Okhotnik-B drones, to both perform strike missions and to perform target designation for the hypersonic Zircon missiles launched from other ships.
+On 28 February 2021, it was reported that the shipbuilders had begun to build the hulls of the two future amphibious assault ships.
+It was also reported that construction was going on schedule, that the displacement of each of them would be 40,000 tons, and that the ships would have the capacity of up to four Sukhoi S-70 Okhotnik-B drones, to both perform strike missions and to perform target designation for the hypersonic Zircon missiles launched from other ships.

-On 11 October 2021, it was reported that Mitrofan Moskalenko will become the flagship of the Black Sea Fleet.
+On 11 October 2021, it was reported that Mitrofan Moskalenko would become the flagship of the Black Sea Fleet.
 Infrastructure facilities initially intended for the second Mistral-class vessel are being prepared in Sevastopol, scheduled to be ready by the time the ship is commissioned.